prnguyen/Flixster_Codepath/README.md

 📝 `NOTE - PASTE PART 2 SNIPPET HERE:` Paste the README template for part 2 of this assignment here at the top.
 This will show a history of your development process, which users stories you completed and how your app looked and functioned at each step.

 ---
-## Flix Part 2
+## Flixster Part 2

 ### User Stories

 #### REQUIRED (10pts)

-- [ ] (8pts) Expose details of movie (ratings using RatingBar, popularity, and synopsis) in a separate activity.
+- [x] (8pts) Expose details of movie (ratings using RatingBar, popularity, and synopsis) in a separate activity.
-- [ ] (2pts) Allow video posts to be played in full-screen using the YouTubePlayerView.
+- [x] (2pts) Allow video posts to be played in full-screen using the YouTubePlayerView.

 #### BONUS